codeforequity-at/botium-connector-twilio-ivr/README.md

 ### TWILIO_IVR_REDISURL

 Same as for Botium webhook service.
-The default url for local redis is 'redis:localhost:6379'.
+The default url for local redis is 'redis://localhost:6379'.

-### TWILIO_IVR_HOST
+### TWILIO_IVR_PUBLICURL

-Same public hostname for Botium webhook service.
+Same public url for Botium webhook service.
 If you are using ngrok, then it looks like this: 'http://xxxxxxxx.ngrok.io'

+### WAITFORBOTTIMEOUT

+Depending on how fast your IVR responds, the default Botium timeout of 10 seconds can lead to timeout failures.
+Most likely you will have to increase it (see [here](https://github.com/codeforequity-at/botium-core/wiki/Botium-Configuration#waitforbottimeout) for more)

 ### Roadmap
 * DTMF support
 * Error case fail instead of timeout
 * Increasing STT accuracy
 * Asserter to check call state
 * Better solution for one me-says case
 * Cancel phone call if conversation test finished succesful